 If you’re looking into wood stoves, strongly consider getting one with a flat top.
 That way you can use it for cooking, even though it is not a true cookstove.
 We are fortunate that ours does have a flat top and we do use it for making soups, stews, even bacon and eggs.

 If you have a power outtage and you don’t have a wood stove, how is your family going to stay warm?
 What if the power outtage lasts for several days?
 Cold kills and sometimes it doesn’t take long for hypothermia to set in.
 If you’re fortunate enough to have a wood stove for heat to see you through power outtages, good for you.
 Wouldn’t it be even better to use it for cooking, as well as for heat?
 Of course it would.
 So, look for a stove with a flat top.
+Being able to do some cooking on the woodstove will help you take care of the two most important things in an emergency: warmth and food!

-A couple of years ago, we canned up a lot of chicken broth.
+A couple of years ago, we pressure canned up chicken broth.
 When we butchered the meat birds, Graham had parted out 5 or 6 of them and so we had the carcasses sitting in the freezer.
 When we had time in the late Fall, we heated them up in water, then picked the meat off the carcasses and canned the broth and meat together.
 It’s a great way to use up as much of the chicken and possible and on the other end, being able to grab a canned quart of broth to make some soup is a time saver.

 After simmering on the stove for a couple of hours, we were able to enjoy some wonderful healthy Homemade Chicken Noodle soup.
 We wouldn’t be able to do this if our stove did not have a flat top.